SE-P10/SPG/Documentation/Retrospective-Template-Sprint1.md

 ## ASSESSMENT

-- What caused your errors in estimation (if any)?
+- What caused your errors in estimation (if any)? <br>
-Testing requires more hours than eximated<br>
+Testing required more hours than eximated<br>
 We over-estimated the 'solve git hub issues' task beacuse in the last demo we spent a lot of time on it but during this sprint , thanks to what we have learnt in the previous demo , we spent less time and managed better gitHub.

-- What lessons did you learn (both positive and negative) in this sprint?
+- What lessons did you learn (both positive and negative) in this sprint? <br>
 Communication between front-end and back-end in very important , in particular for don't lose time

-- Which improvement goals set in the previous retrospective were you able to achieve?
+- Which improvement goals set in the previous retrospective were you able to achieve? <br>
   None(This was the first sprint)

 - Which ones you were not able to achieve?
-Why?
+Why?<br>
   None(This was the first sprint)

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)